dangazineu/tako/README.md

 2.  **Configuration Validation (Basic & Semantic):** Implement multi-layered validation for `tako.yml` files, checking syntax, schema, and logical consistency.
 3.  **Graph Construction:** Implement the `graph` package to build the dependency graph, including cycle detection.
 4.  **`tako graph` Command:** Implement the `tako graph` command with both text and DOT output.
+    *   Add `--repo` flag to specify a remote repository as the entrypoint.

 ### Milestone 2: Basic Command Execution
 *Goal: Run a single command across all repositories with robust error handling.*